scoumbourdis/grocery-crud-codeigniter-4/README.md

 If you are migrating from version 1 to 2 you will need to consider the below migration notes.

+### Renaming of functions

 * `add_fields` is now renamed to `addFields` and it only gets an array as an argument
 * `clone_fields` is now renamed to `cloneFields` and it only gets an array as an argument
 * `columns` now only gets an array as an argument

+### Removed features/functions
+* `set_field_upload` is now removed.
+The upload functionality was a feature that was causing security issues as it could work only to a public folder and the uploader was not up to date and it was causing confusion to the developers that just wanted to see it working and unfortunately they couldn't.

+* "Read" and "Clone" feature is disabled by default.
+You can enable them by adding `$crud->setRead();` or `$crud->setClone();` on your CRUD.

 For more information, visit http://www.grocerycrud.com